 Over time, when we strain our lungs too much, the oxygenation becomes poor, resulting in a gradual decline in organ function.
 This happens in many diseases of the lungs.
 Some of the diseases require prompt diagnosis and treatment and can threaten life if we don’t take timely action.

 Lung volumes are always evaluated whenever a patient enters a pulmonologist’s room.
-By lung volumes, we mean tidal volume, total lung capacity, dead space, etc. These tests give us a holistic picture of the lung condition due to which a patient seeks medical help.
-Apart from the lung volumes that are measured by a spirometer, pulse oximetry, and simply the respiratory rates, they tell us the picture of the disease.
+Lung volumes mean tidal volume, total lung capacity, dead space, etc. These tests give us a holistic picture of the lung condition that causes a patient to seek medical help.
+Apart from the lung volumes measured by a spirometer, pulse oximetry, and respiratory rates, they tell us the picture of the disease.

 Pulse oximetry

-Pulse oximetry is a simple test with which we check the oxygen saturation of the lungs.
-It is a digital device that gives the level of oxygen saturation in the blood at any given time.
-Normal oxygen saturation is 100% and, ideally, must be maintained at this level.
+Pulse oximetry is a simple test for checking lung oxygen saturation.
+It is a digital device that measures oxygen saturation in the blood at any time.
+Normal oxygen saturation is 100% and must be maintained at this level.
 Patients with an oxygen saturation of less than 90 are critical and need prompt attention.

 Pulse oximetry is done in every ward, ER, and ICU everywhere in the hospital, and proper charts are maintained for its evaluation.
 Sometimes it is measured along with the vital signs.